News We Recently Launched AD Migrator and AD Reporter.

 • Select System > Scroll till you See the Optional Features section in the left pane and click it.

-• Inside the Optional Features setting Click on Add a feature.
+• Inside the Optional Features, setting Click on Add a feature.

-• “RSAT: Active Directory Domain Services and Lightweight Directory Services Tools”
+• Use the Search bar in the popup to find the “RSAT: Active Directory Domain Services and Lightweight Directory Services Tools”

 • Mark the check box next to it then click on the Add button at the bottom.